seanlnge/multyx/README.md

 A Set object containing all [`MultyxTeam`](#multyxteam) objects that the client is a part of.

 This is meant to be read-only, adding a client to a team can be done with the `MultyxTeam.addClient()` method.

+#### `Client.updateSize`

+The size, in bytes, that Multyx is sending over the websocket in the previous update frame.

 ***